ASFOpenSARlab/opensarlab-cluster/AWS/build-aws.md

     The cluster will have a master ec2 and a number of slave ec2 nodes.
 These slave ec2 nodes will contain the pods that will be running JupyterHub.
     Note the various sizes being picked.
 It's important that the right sizes be picked here as changing them will be more difficult later.
     Having the master run as t2.micro is fine.
 The node size needs to be big enough to handle multiple Jupyter notebooks/pods/users running.
     The volume sizes are per pod which is really per user.
 We will pick nodes with t2.large with 10 GB volumes.
+    About 8 volumes can be attached to a node.
+So for 30 users, 5 nodes should be plenty.

     _Warning:_ Note that some EC2 instance types might have bad volume types: https://github.com/jupyterhub/zero-to-jupyterhub-k8s/issues/870#issuecomment-416712718